wshanks/lyz/README.md

 * All functions Lyz has are patched together using these commands.
 The most trouble some seems to be the server-get-filename.

-* Extract useful information from Firefox’s Error Console and from commandline where you ran `lyx.exe -dbg lyxserver`.
+* Extract useful information from Zotero’s Error Console (by starting Zotero on the command line with the `--jsconsole` option) and from commandline where you ran `lyx.exe -dbg lyxserver`.

 * Peruse the Issues opened by other users at [https://github.com/willsALMANJ/lyz](https://github.com/willsALMANJ/lyz).
 Be sure to check the closed issues as well to see if a solution has already been found for your problem.
 If not, open a new issue.